 Me: “But KFC always delivers.”

-And then just a dial tone.
-She’d hung up on me.
+And then she hung up on me.
 I think she thought I was a prank caller because it turns out that in Florida KFC doesn’t deliver.
 And people who live here think it’s an insane idea when I mention it to them.

 But in Canada, KFC delivers.
 There are entire ad campaigns with men dressed in red (or possibly even dressed as large chickens, but I might have dreamed that) saving your weeknight by showing up on your doorstep with a bucket.